 Witness 1

 Signature:

 Print Name:

 Address:

 Dated: , 20

 Witness 2

 Signature:

 Print Name:

 Address:

 Dated: , 20

-OR, if there are no witnesses,
+OR, if th ere are no witnesses,

 NOTARY ACKNOWLEDGMENT

-State of Ohio County of ss.
+State of Ohio County ofs 5.

-On, 20, before me, the under signed Notary
+On Notary , 20, before me, the undersigned

-Public, personally appeared, above Living Will Declaration, and who has acknowledged that (s)he of the purposes expressed therein.
-I attest that the declarant appears mind and not under or subject to duress, fraud or undue influence. executed the same
+the above Living Will Declaration, the same for the purposes express , declarant of and who has acknowledged that (s)he executed sed therein.
+I attest that the declarant appears er or subject to duress, fraud or undue influence.

 Notary Public

 My Commission Expires:

 My Commission is Permanent: